 Another traditional style pub, Garavan’s, like Freeney’s, is also on the Whisky Trail.
 It’s won the title of Irish Whisky Bar in the year from 2014-2017 for the Connacht region.
 A family style pub, it has more of a laid back and friendly atmosphere that attracts locals and tourists alike.
-Live music sessions happen a few times a week.
+Live music sessions happen here a few times each week.

 A Galway classic, Tigh Neactain is another historic Galway pub and has been run by the same family for over 100 years.
 The history alone makes it a great fit for the list of best pubs in Galway.
 Tig Neactain attracts a diverse crowd and puts on some great live music shows, especially on Sunday night.

 Address: 11 Forster Street